 As with the flu shot, the side effects of a pneumococcal vaccination are usually limited to mild swelling, redness and soreness at the site of the shot for a few days.
 Clearly worth your while when compared to the symptoms of pneumonia, which include fever and chills, cough, rapid or difficult breathing, and chest pain.

-The best way to know what vaccination steps are right for you and your family is to visit one of our clinics and speak with your primary care provider (PCP).
+The best way to know what vaccination steps are right for you and your family is to visit one of our locations and speak with your primary care provider (PCP).
 You can also call AltaMed’s Nurse Advice Line (877-861-6728) for help with any questions you may have.